aarongable/dotfiles/README.md

 xmonad
 ------

-Symlinks the xmonad haskell configuration file into place and builds the xmonad binary for use the next time the X session is restarted.
+Installs all of the dependencies of my xmonad system, including old-style gnome and the Haskell compiler.
+Then symlinks the xmonad haskell configuration file into place and builds the xmonad binary for use the next time the X session is restarted.

 zsh
 ---